 Hi!
 I’m Conner

 Welcome to my blog about nurturing body and soul during troubled times.
 I have wanted to write about this topic for many years, but always felt like a fraud, never having experienced any real hardship.
-Until now, that is.
+Until about three years ago, that is.

-Instead, I want this to become a resource for folks who face seemingly insurmountable challenges and soldier on regardless.
-I want Recipes for Disaster to be about resilience, silver linings, learning, love, humor, hope, faith, community, honesty, compassion, growth and self-care.
-Especially self-care.
+Instead, I want this to be a resource for folks who face seemingly insurmountable challenges and soldier on regardless.
+I want Recipes for Disaster to be about resilience, silver linings, learning, love, humor, hope, faith, community, honesty, compassion, growth and self-compassion.
+Especially self-compassion.

-Indeed, when trouble strikes, we often reach for comfort foods that provide a short-term buzz, but later cause regret and self-loathing – sugar, cookies, alcohol and the like.
+Indeed, when trouble strikes, we often reach for comfort foods that provide a short-term buzz but later cause regret and self-loathing – sugar, cookies, alcohol and the like.
 Since I am a nutritionist (here’s my day job: www.modernmediterranean.com) and understand how strongly our emotions influence our food choices, one of the topics I focus on here – in a compassionate, non-preachy way – is what do to when we feel like drowning our sorrows in tubs of ice cream or bottles of wine.
 And I post recipes for simple, inexpensive meals that are comforting-yet-nourishing and accessible to almost anyone, no matter how exhausted or broken-hearted.

 For me, food has always been a great source of comfort during difficult times.
-I’m not talking about “comfort eating” (cookies, ice cream, mac n’ cheese) so much as about the act of preparing and savoring food.
+I’m not talking about junk-fueled “comfort eating” so much as about the act of preparing and savoring food.
 Shopping for beautiful, whole, delicious ingredients and converting them into tasty, nourishing meals has a grounding, calming effect on me like few other activities do.
 It’s almost like meditation.

 But this is probably a personal quirk.
-Indeed, many people I know hate to cook and actually feel more stressed, rather than less, at the thought of having to prepare a meal.
-So, here are some of the other topics we’ll be looking at (because there’s life in-between mealtimes):
+Indeed, many people I know fear the kitchen and actually feel more stressed, rather than less, at the thought of having to prepare a meal.
+So, here are some of the non-food topics we’ll also be looking at (because there’s life in-between mealtimes):

 - How to get regular doses of restorative sleep